 Blue– Promises of God – Bible promises that I want to remember and reminders of my identity in Christ.
 I can always pray these promises, memorize them or refer to them when I am in a rut and in need of some encouragement.

 Pink– Biblical Womanhood – Anything that applies to my different roles as a woman i.e. as a wife, mother, friend, women in the Bible etc.

 Purple – Prayer Points – Verses I can pray when I am at a loss for what to say or use as prayer prompts for my prayer life.

 Orange – Warnings and Consequences – Things I should avoid doing

 Yellow – Introspection – Aha moments, verses I want to mediate on

 Create a Bible Highlighting Guide

-Develop a Bible Color Key with the colours you have chosen and the categories.
+Develop a Bible Color Key with the colors you have chosen and the categories.
 An index card makes this super easy and can be conveniently stored in your Bible for quick reference.

-As you get consistent with Bible color coding and this system of marking, you will eventually learn what colours align with the categories you have chosen and won’t need to rely on your physical colour coding key as much.
+As you get consistent with Bible color coding and this system of marking, you will eventually learn what colors align with the categories you have chosen and won’t need to rely on your physical Bible color coding key as much.

 Once you have a system in place, it’s time to start Color coding your Bible.
 Read your chosen passages, when a verse pops out at you ask yourself how does this apply to my life today with your Bible highlighting color key in mind and highlight verses that fits your color coding key.
 Use this key to create a free Bible Highlighting Guide or Bible bookmark.